 The ability to reason well in contexts involving numerical data.
 Business problem solvers must demonstrate the ability to interpret and evaluate vital information presented in a variety of numerical formats in order to reach an optimal problem solution.

-HR understands the importance of these essential business skills
+HR understands the importance of these top business critical thinking skills

 You need strong critical thinkers.
-Why would you make a hire or promotion without assessing these 5 top metrics?
+Why would you make a hire or promotion without assessing these 5 top critical thinking metrics?